Prisoner's Dilemma

 What is the Prisoner's Dilemma?

 The prisoner's dilemma is the most famous example in game theory.
-Two suspects are arrested and interrogated separately.
-Each can either cooperate with the other (stay silent) or defect (betray).
-If both cooperate, they get a moderate reward.
-If both defect, they both suffer.
-But if one defects while the other cooperates, the defector gets the highest reward and the cooperator gets nothing.
+Two players simultaneously choose to cooperate or defect.
+If both cooperate, they get a moderate reward (3, 3).
+If both defect, they both suffer (1, 1).
+But if one defects while the other cooperates, the defector gets the highest reward (5) and the cooperator gets nothing (0).

 Connection to Tactiko